The-OpenROAD-Project/OpenROAD/docs/contrib/DeveloperGuide.md

     git push
 ```

-## Example of Adding a Tool to OpenRoad
+## Example of Adding a Tool to OpenROAD

 The patch file "add_tool.patch" illustrates how to add a tool to
-OpenRoad.
+OpenROAD.
 Use

 ``` shell
     patch -p < doc/add_tool.patch`